StormACE/Changer-la-resolution/README.md

-Change the screen resolution and refresh rate i use that to go in gaming mode
+Change the screen resolution and refresh rate... i use that to go in gaming mode
 -----------------------------------------------
 Change la résolution et le rafraîchissement de l'écran